Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Results and discussion

 Then, $\gamma_{hys}$ is examined.
 According to~\eqref{eq:damping coefficients}, with fixed contact angle parameters, $\gamma_{hys}$ is determined by $\kappa$, $| \check{\eta}_{p1}' |_{y'=b/2}$, and $|B'|$.
 According to the numerical results in Appendix~\ref{appen:Numerical solutions at order epsilon0}, we find that both magnitudes of $\kappa$ and $| \check{\eta}_{p1}' |_{y'=b/2}$ decrease linearly with increasing $f$.
 The trend of $\gamma_{hys}$ is then determined by increasing $\Omega$ and decreasing $|B'|$.
 The variation of these parameters with $f$ collectively captures the modifications of the meniscus dynamics under different forcing conditions.
 If Hamraoui's model~\eqref{Hamraoui model} is used, according to \citet{bongarzone2023revised} and \citet{li2024stability}, $\gamma_{hys}$ is replaced by $\gamma_{ham}=2k\beta/\rho b \Omega$. \citet{li2019stability} observed that $\gamma_{ham}$ increases monotonically with $f$, which ultimately leads to the overestimated trend of $a_c$ in figure~\ref{fig:critical acceleration}.
 This discrepancy arises naturally due to the limitations of the gap-averaging methodology and Hamraoui's linear contact angle model.

 Finally, the bulk viscous dissipation $\gamma_{vis}$ is discussed.
 While viscous effects on the Faraday instability have been extensively investigated in three-dimensional systems (e.g., \citet{kumar1994parametric}; \citet{beyer1995faraday}; \citet{chen1999amplitude}), analogous studies in Hele-Shaw configurations are limited to the viscous theory developed by \citet{li2024stability}.
 This initial theoretical framework established the complete viscous governing equations, but the explicit expression for viscous damping remains to be derived.
 Fortunately, a viscous damping coefficient is obtained in~\eqref{eq:damping coefficients}, which is simplified to $\gamma_{vis}=2\nu k^2/\Omega$.
 Given the linear relationship $k\propto f$ satisfied in the current range of $f$, we find $\gamma_{vis}\propto f$.
-We also note that $\gamma_{vis}$ is independent of $b$ and maintains the same form as in three-dimensional configurations, which is derived by \citet{chen1999amplitude}.
+We also note that $\gamma_{vis}$ is independent of $b$, and its dimensional form $\gamma_{vis}'=2\nu k^2$ matches the classic expressions of \citet{lamb1945} and \citet{landau2013fluid}, as well as the three-dimensional results derived by \citet{kumar1994parametric} and \citet{chen1999amplitude}.
 The key distinction lies in the replacement of the two-dimensional wavenumber $k$ with its three-dimensional counterpart, that is, the wavevector $\boldsymbol{k}=(k_x,k_y)$, where $k_x$ and $k_y$ represent the component in the $x'$ and $y'$ directions, respectively.
 The effect of width is manifest for sufficiently large $b$ that Faraday waves exhibit transverse wave structures across the gap, namely $k_y\ne0$.
 This phenomenon is not observed in Hele-Shaw experiments, and consequently $\gamma_{vis}$ is independent of $b$.
+Furthermore, figure~\ref{fig:damping coefficients} indicates that, compared to the other two damping terms, the viscous damping is negligible under present experimental conditions, justifying its ignorance as adopted in several previous studies \citep{rajchenbach2011new,li2019stability,bongarzone2023revised}.
+Nevertheless, its influence will become appreciable if the fluid viscosity is prominent.
+In such configurations, viscous dissipation could no longer be neglected, a point that merits further experimental evidence.